yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/yugabyte-jdbc-reference.md

 ## Fundamentals

-Learn how to perform the common tasks required for Java App Development using the PostgreSQL JDBC driver
+Learn how to perform the common tasks required for Java application development using the PostgreSQL JDBC driver.

 {{< note title="Note">}}